Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 Note: There is a chest sub-file with index 256 inside Chest_data.amb.
 It is completely empty and is not used at all in the game.
 It can't be used because the chest index is stored as a byte and a byte can only store values up to 255.

+Note: In **Ambermoon Advanced** there are 128 additional chests.
+As the savegame's should stay compatible, the last 16 bytes of the door locked states are used.
+This way the existing door locked states stay untouched.
+[Chest events](EventData.md) have a new flag to distinguish between normal and extended chests.

 ### Door locked states